maryamkardar/Data-Engineering/data_engineering_notes.md

 str1 + str2 = Concat<br>

-Data type is very effective on the result.<br>
+Data type is very influential on the result.<br>

 #Defensive Programming : For preventing Errors<br>